 General Public.
 Township parks are open for the use of the general public as specified in this Ordinance.
 No individual or group may use Township park facilities to the exclusion of others unless permitted by this Ordinance.

 Hours of Operation.
-Township parks will be open to the public from dawn until dusk.
-No person shall be present in a Township park after dusk, or at such other time as a park may be designated as closed to the public by a Township official, unless there is an organized community activity planned, as permitted by Township Board.
+Township parks will be open to the public from sunrise to sunset.
+No person shall be present in a Township park after sunset, or at such other time as a park may be designated as closed to the public by a Township official, unless there is an organized community activity planned, as permitted by Township Board.

 § 85-4.
 Picnic Shelter

 All park picnic shelters shall be available for public use, subject to use exclusively by any person, family, group, or organization when authorized pursuant to any reservation policy, rules, and regulations, and/or a fee schedule adopted from time to time by Township Board resolution.
+Pavilions reserved for specific days will be posted to avoid conflicts.

 § 85-5.
-Conduct on Park Property.
+Conduct on Park Property

 The following rules and regulations shall govern the conduct of all persons in Township